 Being a carer

 Being a carer is a selfless and difficult thing to do, and likely not something you ever expected or wished to be doing.
-So do remember to be kind to yourself and that you are worth a short break, a day away from it all or to share with a loved one.
+So do remember to be kind to yourself and that you deserve a short break, a day away from it all or to share your own feelings with someone.

 And it can be easy as a carer, often as a result of guilt, to forget that you deserve to be taken care of too.
 Even if it’s something as simple as just finding out more about the support available for carers.

-Our closed Facebook group is a great place to connect with other carers affected by a brain tumour and share your experiences.
+Our online support group is a great place to connect with other carers affected by a brain tumour and share your experiences.

 Let others know you are a carer